cptangry/paragoz/README.md

 # Paragoz

+Welcome to Paragoz gem!
+In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Put your Ruby code in the file `lib/paragoz`.
+To experiment with that code, run `bin/console` for an interactive prompt.

-Welcome to Paragöz gem!
-It is parsing currency data from Doviz.com and calculate exchange etc.
+It will parse currency data from fixer.io currency api JSON and calculate exchange rate, cost etc. for you.

 ## Installation